 Bestmed Non Profit Mutual Medical Scheme

-Bestmed, one of South Africa’s oldest medical schemes,is a quality healthcare provider that, as a non-profit company, negotiates with service providers to get high quality, cost-effective medical services for its members.
+Bestmed mutual scheme, one of South Africa’s oldest medical schemes, is a quality healthcare provider that, as a non-profit company, negotiates with service providers to get high quality, cost-effective medical services for its members.

-There are three different primary Bestmed products, each of which has a number of options that have been designed to appeal to a particular market.
-These are called:
+There are three different primary mutual scheme products from Bestmed.
+Each of these has a number of options that appeal to a particular market.
+These are:

 There are four Bestmed Beat options each of which has its own appeal: